-The evaluator recommendations for users (procurement entities) are not mentioned.
+No particular recommendations for users (procurement entities) are provided by the evaluator.

 8. Certification

 The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility during the evaluation process.

 - 1. Contents pointed out in the Observation Reports shall be adequate. - 2.
 Contents pointed out in the Observation Reports shall properly be solved - 3.
 The submitted documentation was sampled, the content was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4 Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.